gardener/machine-controller-manager/docs/documents/apis.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>DisableHealthTimeout if set to true, health timeout will be ignored.
-Leading to machine never being declared failed.</p>
+Leading to machine never being declared failed.
+This is intended to be used only for in-place updates.</p>
 </td>
 </tr>
 <tr>